rareagent@work:~$

 What is NemoClaw?

 OpenClaw handles the core agent runtime: model routing, persistent memory, tool use, and multi-agent orchestration.
-NemoClaw handles everything an enterprise needs before those agents can touch real data: isolated compute, network policy, secrets management, RBAC, audit logging, and private inference routing so data never leaves your environment.
+NemoClaw is intended to add enterprise controls such as isolated compute, network policy, secrets management, RBAC, audit logging, and private inference routing.
+Until those interfaces stabilize, treat every control as something to verify, test, and monitor.

 NemoClaw vs OpenClaw — at a glance